Practice helps athletes get better at their respective sports.

-Freyaldenhoven, who was Conway’s salutatorian with a 4.47 GPA, took the ACT three times.
+Freyaldenhoven, who was Conway's salutatorian with a 4.47 GPA, took the ACT three times.
 She scored a 33 in her sophomore year, then a 34 in her junior year.
-Last July, Freyaldenhoven took the ACT for the third time and scored a perfect 36.
+Last July, Freyaldenhoven took the ACT for a third time and scored a perfect 36.

 Scoring a 36 was important for Freyaldenhoven, who is the 2018-19 Arkansas Democrat-Gazette's Female Academic Athlete of the Year.